 Umbrella cockatoos reach lengths of 18 inches and weights of 18 to 26 ounces.
 With the right care, they can live for up to 60 years in captivity.

-They need a sturdy, well-built cage that offers plenty of space for the cockatoo to play because of their large size.
-If they don’t have enough room, they will become agitated and aggressive.
-They’re prone to picking out their feathers, so small spaces often accelerate this behavior.
+They need a sturdy, well-built cage that offers space for the cockatoo to play because of their large size.
+If they don’t have enough room, they’ll become agitated and aggressive.
+They’re prone to picking out their feathers.

 Look for a cage with a top opening to a play stand.
 Also, ensure they can flap their wings freely inside it.

-African grey parrots grow to approximately 9 to 14 inches in length and weigh between 11 to 19 ounces.
+African grey parrots grow to approximately 9 to 14 inches and weigh between 11 to 19 ounces.
 A well-cared-for African grey can live for up to 80 years in captivity.

-They’re one of the most recognizable parrots in the world.
+They’re one of the most recognizable parrots.
 They also have a reputation for being one of the most intelligent.
 They talk in words that humans can understand and are sensitive to people’s emotions.

-When keeping an African grey as a pet, you’ll need to provide plenty of toys and puzzles to keep the bird stimulated, alert, and mentally challenged.
+When keeping an African grey, you’ll need toys and puzzles to keep the bird stimulated, alert, and mentally challenged.

-African greys are also easily affected by stress and require a quiet spot to live in.
+African greys are easily affected by stress and require a quiet spot to live in.
 They like their cages to be against a wall where they feel they can hide.
-They like to wander about in their cages.

 What Is The Largest Parrot That Ever Lived?